wa3l/TweetSearch/README.md

 On the optimization side, a lot of thought went into identifying the bottlenecks in the program workflow and trying to rectify some of them.
 I timed various parts of the code and made sure to shave off a few seconds whenever I can.

-Furthermore, no effort was spared in cleaning up the code, making it as precise as possible without sacrificing readability.
+Also, no effort was spared in cleaning up the code and making it as precise as possible without sacrificing readability.
 All methods are documented and different parts were separated into different modules/classes.

 ### Part 1 - Vector Space Retrieval:
 In this part, I tried to make whatever optimization possible to reduce the computation overhead.
 However, queries such as "mars" will still take forever because virtually every document in our corpus contains that term.
 Hence, the Cosine similarity computation will drain the processing resources of a single computer.
 In any case, things like idf weights for all terms are computed once and cached to reduce the overhead.